TL;DR — Zero-Emission Industrial Waste Treatment

 At standard conditions, water has a dielectric constant (ε) of ~81 and an ionic product (Kw) of 10⁻¹⁴.
 At 300°C and elevated pressure, ε drops to approximately 20 — similar to methanol — while Kw increases by up to three orders of magnitude.
 This generates a flood of hydronium (H₃O⁺) and hydroxide (OH⁻) ions that cleave ester, peptide, and glycosidic bonds in organic materials at extraordinary speed, without any added chemical solvents or catalysts.

-The PHANTOM system, developed by Japan's JEP Corporation and distributed internationally by Phantom Ecotech, operates at approximately 200°C and 2 MPa — sufficient for complete organic decomposition and sterilisation of most industrial, agricultural, and medical waste streams without reaching the temperature range where dioxins form.
+The PHANTOM system, developed in Japan and distributed internationally by Phantom, operates at approximately 200°C and 2 MPa — sufficient for complete organic decomposition and sterilisation of most industrial, agricultural, and medical waste streams without reaching the temperature range where dioxins form.

 Why PHANTOM Produces Zero Dioxins